-By adding a comment guard (basically a messenger auto response), anyone who comments on a Facebook organic post will get an automatic message from your page.
+By adding a comment guard (a messenger auto response), anyone who comments on a Facebook organic post will get an automatic message from your page.

-Once they opt in to that message, they are a Messenger contact.
+Once they opt into that message, they become a Messenger contact.
 You can test this yourself by going to this Facebook post and dropping a comment.

-If you can create an organic Facebook post that is irresistible to your audience, you can score dozens of new contacts opting into your contact list.
+If you can create an organic Facebook post that is irresistible to your audience, you can score dozens of new contacts for your contact list.

 Because Messenger is such an effective marketing platform, I strongly suggest collecting leads wherever you can.

 One great place to do this is on your landing pages using a send-to-messenger button.

 Instead of a traditional landing page with a form and email signup, add the contacts to Messenger.

 You’ll have a far higher success rate, more functionality, and a better user experience.